- Residents' handbook

 9am Caroline takes a woman with disabilities and learning difficulties to her hospital appointment.
 Caroline waits outside and then accompanies the lady home and helps her apply for a Community Care Grant for a new bed.

-10am Fatima receives an email from Peabody Direct — a woman has phoned in because her 84-year-old mother, a Peabody resident, has not answered her phone for three days.
+10am Fatima receives an email from our customer service — a woman has phoned in because her 84-year-old mother, a Peabody resident, has not answered her phone for three days.
 Fatima phones the caretaker and then goes to the flat in Southwark.
 The door is locked and the key is in the lock on the inside.
 No one answers the door; Fatima calls the police and an ambulance.

 They arrive and enter, finding the resident asleep in an armchair.
 Her phoneline is faulty and she hasn’t heard the banging on the door.
 Arrangements are made for a hearing test and a phone with a flashing light.
 The phoneline fault is reported.
 Peabody allocate a support worker to work with the resident.